nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![DeleteTaskCommandSequence](images/DeleteTaskCommandSequence.png)

 ### Mark/unmark task feature
+The Mark/UnmarkTaskCommand extends NUS To-Do List with a mark/unmark feature for the marking of tasks of the task list as complete or incomplete.
+It is facilitated by ToDoListManager, Parser, exception, TaskList and Storage classes.
+It implements the `TaskList#deleteTask()` operation.

 Step 1: The user launches the program for the first time.
 The ToDoListManager will be initialised.
 This in turn will then initialise the Parser, TaskList and Storage.
 Take it as there are no existing tasks read/stored by the program.